-KLP's disability tariff was changed from 1 January 2020 based on observations of its own population for the period 2015-2018.
-From 31 December 2020, the disability tariff is changed in all risk groups based on observed trends up to and including 2019.
-The new disability tariffs use specific parameters for disability and re-entry into work in each risk group.
+KLP's disability tariff was changed from 1 January 2021 based on observations of its own population for the period 2015-2019.
+The disability tariffs use specific parameters for disability and re-entry into work in each risk group.
 In the past, all risk groups had a common disability tariff except for the Pension Scheme for Nurses and the Pension Scheme for Hospital Doctors.
-The changes involve some easing or marginal changes in all risk groups.